fal-ai/dbt-fal/examples/write_jupyter_notebook/README.md

-# Example 2: Use dbt from a Jupyter Notebook
+# Use dbt from a Jupyter Notebook

 We also offer fal as an importable package to load in a Python environment to reference and use your dbt models and sources.
 You may want to do this to run some ad-hoc analysis on the data.